Infraste03/KGE_RS/fashion_generalization/alternate_learning/configs/README.md

 - HPC Step 4 experiments;
 - BPR-based Task B training;
 - CE-based Task B training;
-- the separate Fashion v3 experimental setting.
+- the separate Fashion-Heavy experimental setting.

 All paths in the standard Fashion configurations are relative to: